justinkelly/justinkelly.github.io/_posts/2025-08-25-modernising-a-legacy-open-source-app-with-claude-code.md

 * Merged in all the old branches from GitHub that had extra features or changes done ahead of the current main branch
 * Created a working Docker setup for SimpleInvoices, it understood the code and documentaion and automated the install process of SimpleInvoices settings and data in Docker

 Whatever your option on AI assisted coded or vibe coding and its roles in open source development - or development in general.
 There's no way I would of got around to manually upgrading an open source app that hasn't been maintained for 10 year.

+What would of taken me days, was done in hours, can't rave about Claude Code and other tools enough.
+They defintely have a place in the open source development landscape, they have limitations, are not repalcements but

-Below goes through the details on how I did this with Claude
+Below goes through the details on how I did this with Claude and the found limitations

 _Note:_
 _* Claude Code requires a paid $20USD per month subscription